jmjatlanta/bitshares-core-wiki/chain-locked-tx.md

 Light wallet functionality
 --------------------------

-The light wallet build has been BROKEN by these changes...
+At present, the light wallet simply uses the chain ID specified by its backing full node to sign transactions.